odow/SDDP.jl/docs/src/index.md

 do in JuMP, you can do in SDDP.jl.
 The one exception is the objective, which we detail in the next section.

-However,, control variables are just normal JuMP variables and can be created using `@variable` or `@variables`.
+However, control variables are just normal JuMP variables and can be created using `@variable` or `@variables`.
 Dynamical constraints, and feasiblity sets can be specified using `@constraint` or `@constraints`.